zahlman/entrypoint/README.md

-# `entrypoint` - quick and easy entry points for Python packages
+# `epmanager` - quick and easy entry points for Python packages

 ## Purpose and contents

 This package provides tools to help you create entry points for your Python code.
 Unlike other tools, the focus is on packages prepared and distributed in the modern way, rather than on replacing the `if __name__=='__main__':` block in one-off scripts.
-To this end, `entrypoint` provides:
+To this end, `epmanager` provides:

 * A function decorator that creates a wrapper suitable for use as an entry point to your program, and attaches it as an attribute to the function.
 The intent is that your original API is untouched, while still producing an effective way to start using your code right from the command line.